vmware/versatile-data-kit/CONTRIBUTING.md

 ## Pull Request Checklist
 Before submitting your pull request, review the following:
-- Check if your code changes pass both code linting checks and unit tests.
+- Check if your code changes pass code linting checks and unit tests.
 - Ensure your commit messages are descriptive.
 Be sure to include any related GitHub issue references in the commit message.
 See [Basic writing and formatting syntax](https://guides.github.com/features/mastering-markdown/) for guidelines on syntax formatting.
 - Check the commit and commit messages to ensure they are free from spelling and grammar errors.
 - Use clear commit titles and commit descriptions for generating changelog release notes.